BeaEsparcia/Clasificacion_Noticias/README.md

 - Pandas: for data manipulation
 - NLTK: for natural language processing
 - Scikit-learn: for modeling and evaluation
-- Seaborn y Matplotlib: for results visualization
+- Seaborn and Matplotlib: for results visualization

 ## Installation and Usage